 When you’re born in one place and then continue to move to another every three to four years, a sense of belonging is not something you’re imbued with.
 It has its pros and cons.
 I was born in Salzburg and grew up mostly in Germany, but always spoke Turkish at home with my parents (while I spoke German with my brother).
-During my pubescence, we moved to Los Angeles, where I received my first introduction to the English language in an ESL class that was held daily in a closet-sized room in my middle school‘s library.
-From then on, everything was in English, from the completion of my American high school diploma in Berlin to my creative writing classes in college, my master’s degree in journalism to my other master’s degree in teaching English, and as a writer and editor for English language magazines and websites in Istanbul.
+When I was eleven, we moved to Los Angeles, after which point everything continued in English including an American high school diploma, a bachelor’s degree in English literature and philosophy, a master’s degree in journalism, and another master’s degree in teaching English.

 After more than five years of working for English language magazines and websites in Istanbul as an editor and writer, I decided I had enough of the absurdity that calls itself 9-5 office work and became a freelancer, first traveling the world as a scriptwriter for a documentary about falconry and later profiling interesting personalities for Dubai-based independent magazine, Brownbook.
 I also worked with Copenhagen-based indie publisher A Book From Lind to create an unusual Istanbul city guide, wrote online travel and culture articles for the London-based travel website The Culture Trip, and completed book projects for Berlin-based publisher Gestalten, among other works.
 After falling in love with a German architect (who is now my husband), I moved to Berlin in 2017.

 I’m always open to new collaborations, commissions, and projects so please feel free to contact me at firstname.lastname@example.org.
 I also do translations (DE-EN/TR-EN) and very meticulous proofreading/editing work.